 2. Winchester Historical Society.
 The mission of the Winchester Historical Society is to promote an awareness of Winchester’s rich history and share it with the community.
 The Society achieves its mission by collecting and preserving historic records and artifacts related to Winchester; by its educational programs, exhibitions, and publications; and through its stewardship of the Sanborn Historical and Cultural Center, which serves as the home for the Society and is open to the community for exhibits, meetings, and events.
 (Submitted on September 10, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 6, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
-This page has been viewed 441 times since then and 8 times this year.
+It was originally submitted on August 6, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
+This page has been viewed 650 times since then and 95 times this year.
 Last updated on October 26, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
 Photo 1. submitted on August 6, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts. • Bill Pfingsten was the editor who published this page.